Jonathan2251/lbd/source/c++.rst

 .. literalinclude:: ../lbdex/input/ch12_inherit.cpp
     :start-after: /// start

-If using cout instead of printf in ch12_inherit.cpp on Linux won't generate exception handler IRs.
-But on iMac, ch12_inherit.cpp will generate invoke, landing, resume and unreachable exception handler IRs.
+If using cout instead of printf in ch12_inherit.cpp, it won't generate exception handler IRs on Linux, whereas it will generate invoke, landing, resume and unreachable exception handler IRs on iMac.
 Example code, ch12_eh.cpp, which supports **try** and **catch** exception handler as the following will generate these exception handler IRs both on iMac and Linux.